connery-io/connery-sdk/README.md

 The runner is an open-source application that knows how to run connectors and provide a standardized API as an output.
-Also, it offers many important features to ensure the security of your connectors, like Authentication and Authorization, Access Management, Secret Management, Audit Logs, Natural Language Actions, Manual Approval, and many more.
+Also, it offers many important features to ensure the security of your connectors, like Authentication and Authorization, Access Management, Secret Management, Audit Logs, but also the features that make your connectors more powerful, like Natural Language Actions with LLM support, Manual Approval, and many more.

 ### 3. Clients